arcit/WeatherDemo/README.md

 * Sql Server Integration Services for whole loading and orchestration process
 * Sql Server Analysis Services for Tabular Model.
 * Power BI Report

+Remarks - General:
+* Data is limited to 10 Cities in Poland
+* Report is very basic and limited to simple measures with two "Over a Month" measures.

 Remarks - ETL/Integration:
 * Incremental load was configured for weather histor.
 It means that process will automatically load data for missing days.